mikepaxton/ChickenCoop-circuitPython-/README.txt

 The purpose of this script is to control the chicken coop door and light using a Raspberry Pico and CircuitPython.
-I'm using a L298N H-Bridge motor driver to control a Linear Actuator which opens and closes the coop door.
+I'm using a L298N H-Bridge motor driver to control a linear actuator which opens and closes the coop door.
-I'm using a Photocell Resistor to detect light levels outside the coop which then triggers the opening and closing of the door.
+I'm using a photocell resistor to detect light levels outside the coop which then triggers the opening and closing of the door.

 How the chicken door should work:
-Opens at daylight hours and closes and dark (photo sensor).
+Opens at daylight hours and closes and dark (photocell resistor).
-Can press the open button to open the door at any time.
-Door should remain open.
-Can press the close button to keep the door open at any time.
-Door should remain closed Do I need a manual override to keep door in a certain position.
-Manual Override of the photo sensor.
+If needed a way to manually open and close the coop door.
+Install a manual override button (constant on switch) When in manual mode can press open or close to keep the door in the desired state.

 I've included my 3D files for both the 5mm photo cell and control panel.
 The control panel is printed in two part for easy printing.
 They are simply attached by inserting and securing